Kimbolton School (Prep School), Huntingdon, Cambridgeshire

 There’s no let up on pace here with the extra-curricular side of things either – just when the Year 6s thought they could take a break and relax before taking their first steps in the castle grounds as a Year 7, in their final term, they undertake the Year 6 Challenge – team-based activities including bushcraft, outdoor pursuits, team building, problem solving and outdoor education.

-Philip Foley is in his fourth year as Headmaster of the school, having moved specifically to the area from the West Midlands when he heard Kimbolton had an opening.
+Philip Foley is in his fifth year as Headmaster of the school, having moved specifically to the area from the West Midlands when he heard Kimbolton had an opening.
 He’s very personable and clearly loves his school and has made some significant changes since his arrival – expanding lessons from single to doubles so students can really get into the subjects and combining year groups in sports lessons so that children can get to know others in the year above or below and so that staff have more timetable space for academic lessons.
-He’s now overseeing the large construction project as the building needs updating to stay on a par with the Senior School.

 Holidays are also covered (great for those struggling with spreadsheets and childcare) – in the first two weeks of the summer holiday there are Sports Weeks for children aged from 8 to 13, while during some half terms the school’s professional sports coaches organise sports camps for 8 to 16 year olds, which offer intensive training in a particular sport.
 The swimming pool also runs crash courses in swimming either on a group or one-to-one basis during the holidays.